Online, telephone scams hit vulnerable victims hardest post-COVID

 This is an issue where government can make a real impact and work on behalf of their taxpayers.
 And consumer affairs ministers are in the box seat to do it.

-“This doesn’t make sense, and banks should be required to appropriately reimburse blameless victims for scam losses.
+“This doesn’t make sense, and banks should be required to appropriately reimburse blameless victims for scam losses,’’ Mr Brody said.

-“Raising the bar on banks’ liability would create powerful incentives for banks and payment services to invest more in fraud prevention and protect customers from losses,” he said.
+“Raising the bar on banks’ liability would create powerful incentives for banks and payment services to invest more in fraud prevention and protect customers from losses.”

 He’s spot on.
 And that’s what happens in other jurisdictions, like the UK.